d3v1l1989/seasonarr/README.md

 ### Basic Operations

 1. **Browse Shows**: View all shows from your connected Sonarr instance(s)
-2. **Season It!**: Click the season button to process individual seasons
+2. **Season It!**: Click the season button to automatically process individual seasons
+3. **Interactive Search**: Click the search button to manually browse and select season packs
-3. **Show It!**: Click the show button to process all monitored seasons
+4. **Season It All!**: Click the show button to process all monitored seasons
-4. **Bulk Operations**: Use the bulk selector to process multiple items
+5. **Bulk Operations**: Use the bulk selector to process multiple items

 ### The "Season It!"
 Process